informatics-isi-edu/ermrestjs/docs/dev-docs/api.md

 - columns: Array of columns
 - sources: hash-map of name to the SourceObjectWrapper object.
 - sourceMapping: hashname to all the names
+- sourceDependencies: for each sourcekey, what are the other sourcekeys that it depends on (includes self as well) this has been added because of path prefix where a sourcekey might rely on other sourcekeys

 **Kind**: instance property of [<code>Table</code>](#ERMrest.Table)
 <a name="ERMrest.Table+searchSourceDefinition"></a>